 She left the envelope on the kitchenette table and grabbed her car keys.
 Doing a night shift was not ideal, but at least it was a job.
-If everything worked out, they’d be back on their feet in a couple of months, and hopefully more comfortable in her mother’s trailer.
+If everything worked out, they’d be back on their feet in a couple of months and hopefully more comfortable in her mother’s trailer.
 Quietly she shut the door.
-The broken lock was not a forgotten worry, but as always, she prayed that no one would get curious enough to come snooping around, especially the creepy trailer park manager.
+The broken lock was not a forgotten worry, but she always prayed that no one would get curious enough to come snooping around, especially the creepy trailer park manager.

 Now she only needed some continued luck to make the fifteen-minute jaunt to the Senior Care Living Center.
 In minutes, she eased the car down the gravel trail leading to the highway and made the left turn toward Jamesville.
-On an embankment, high above Deer Creek, the road arced along a steady curve hemmed in by a tall stand of trees.
+On an embankment high above Deer Creek, the road arced along a steady curve hemmed in by a tall stand of trees.
 The sign for the Jamesville Country Club appeared in her headlights.
-They dimmed briefly, before snapping back to full strength.
+They dimmed briefly before snapping back to full strength.
 A shiver of anxiety sailed through Carolyn.
-Just last week the car had done that shortly before dying.
+Just last week, the car had done that shortly before dying.

 Get to the side of the road.
 Carolyn took her foot off the gas and applied the brake, but the steering wheel stubbornly resisted her efforts to turn it.
 The grinding sound of gravel and the thump of tires leaving the pavement greeted her ears.
-She was going off the road, that much was clear.
+She was going off the road; that much was clear.
 Her heart thudded wildly.
 Jamming the pedal hard, the brakes seized, and the car fishtailed.
 In seconds it began to tip.
 She screamed.
 The vehicle careened over.
-Glass shattered, metal shrieked, branches snapped as leaves whipped against the sides.
+Glass shattered, metal shrieked, and branches snapped as leaves whipped against the sides.
 Carolyn raised her hands over her head as the roof caved in.
 Something slammed into her face, and the world went black.

 Water raced around her ankles.
-Must be the creek at the bottom of the embankment.
+I must be the creek at the bottom of the embankment.
 She peered up the slope.
 At first, she could see nothing, then the faint glimmer of light appeared, as did the sound of a motor.
 Maybe they’ll stop and help.
 The glow and engine noises faded away.
 Guess not.
 After a sigh, Carolyn clambered up the slope by pulling at small trees and vines.
 Having to use her left arm exclusively made for slow progress.
 By the time she reached the shoulder of the road, her face and clothes were mud-streaked, twigs and branches stuck out of her hair, and her heart beat so hard she thought it might explode.
 A sense of relief poured into her, even as she dragged herself out toward the road.

 The crunch of gravel caught her ears.
 They must have seen her.
 She smiled for a millisecond.
 Oh no, they’re not slowing down.
 She turned to leap away.